Inside Out: In the Mind of an Animator

 Do you want to learn how studying animation can twist your mind?
 Would you like to know the difference between motion graphic and character animation?
 Or maybe you are curious to know how you can become one?

-To get inside of the mind of an animator we have conducted an interview with our stuff artist and learned more about her experience working at Digitec.
+To get inside the mind of an animator, we have interviewed our stuff artist and learned more about her experience working at Digitec.

 How did you get started with animation?

-I’ll need to start from 2009.
+I must start from 2009.
 That is when I enrolled in the University of Architecture to study interior and graphic design.
-It is where I received BA in Interior Design and Graphic Design, and have done MA in Graphic Design.
+It is where I received a BA in Interior Design and Graphic Design and have done an MA in Graphic Design.

 But, to be honest, when I was at school I wanted to be a developer.
 I was good at math, geometry, and physics.
 Especially in geometry.
 Simultaneously, I dreamed about becoming a ballet dancer — I have been practicing choreography for 10 years at that point.
-All that was pushed to a side when at the high school, I made a decision to follow the path of my dad and enroll in the local Unversity of Architecture.
-Before I entered college, there was a rumor that at some point we were going to study animation.
-The prospect of creating cartoons in Armenia got me really excited.
+All that was pushed to a side when at the high school, I followed the path of my dad and enroll in the local University of Architecture.
+Before I entered college, there was a rumor that at some point we would study animation.
+The prospect of creating cartoons in Armenia got me excited.
 But it never happened.

 3D animation or character animation is much more demanding than motion graphic animation, since you are mainly working with human subjects and need to make them look as realistic as possible.

 After graduating though, I still wanted to study animation.
 So I have applied for a separate program where I learned 3D animation, meaning 3D character animation.
 Even though, as you can see, I have studied it separately, my classical art education played a big role in my professional experience.
 The ability to see the bigger picture and my ability to see the big picture and draw by hand is still very important for animators, and I am grateful for that.